 - Describe the procedures for obtaining an informal review of the findings in the preliminary investigative report;

 - Identify the TEA representative to whom the request for informal review may be addressed; and;

-The issuance of a final report does not preclude the agency from taking further action relating to the same transaction of events that prompted the SAI should further material facts come to light that show, in the judgment of the Commissioner of Education or designee, that the LEA is in breach of any agreement, corrective action plan, or any other sanction resulting from the SAI.
+The issuance of a final report does not preclude the agency from taking further action relating to the same transaction of events that prompted the SI should further material facts come to light that show, in the judgment of the Commissioner of Education or designee, that the LEA is in breach of any agreement, corrective action plan, or any other sanction resulting from the SI.

-Part VII.
+Part VIII.
 Release of Information, Referrals, Procedural Matters

 SIU may refer allegations, evidence, or investigative findings to other areas of the agency, to other state or federal agencies, or to appropriate law enforcement at any time during an investigation, preliminary report, including referring the final report at the conclusion of an investigation.
 If the report includes suspected criminal violations, the report and the underlying evidence may be submitted to the appropriate law enforcement authority, including the county district attorney.
 Evidence that one or more educators violated a state or federal law may be referred to the Educator Investigations Division or to the Student Assessment Division for further review and determinations.